Board of Directors

 “It is a travesty how a society can turn on a very special group of people whose sole purpose is to rush towards danger and selflessly serve those in their community.”

-Haley Brown is the Marketing Manger for Project Overwtch, overseeing the daily social media campaigns as well as assisting on all non-profit projects.
-Haley’s experience in media and marketing is a key component to the organiztion, research, and success of the non-profit.
+Haley Brown is the Southern Regional Director for Project Overwatch, overseeing the daily operations and assisting on all marketing efforts and non-profit projects.
+Haley’s experience in volunteer support, media, and marketing is a crucial component to the organization, research, and success of the non-profit.

 Haley is very passionate about our mission and eager to assist in the growth of this organization, her grandfather and uncle both retired from the police department.
 First responders and their work have always been an important part of her life.
 Haley is the first line of contact to help us move forward in our goal to energize and support the law enforcement and fire fighter communities.
 Her passion and work ethic makes her an asset to the Project Overwatch team.